ploien/Project00/README.md

 some of the questions were asking for or how to solve them.

 Peter Oien:
+This assignment was very robust.
+It definitley relied on the particpants being up to date on the class.
+Overall I didn't feel like it was too overwhelming but it was definitely a lot to chew.
+It was hard to come up with a project idea.
+Specific examples might be good to help teams come up with project ideas.

 Astrid Vargas: Honestly I felt that this assignment had a lot of work.
 It was fun to do some stuff like the excesises or the puzzles